BattSense

 • We work on improving the benefits of a CVM, making it more performant and easier to integrate.

-• We add functionality to CellSense so existing hardware can be replaced and no additional resources are required to connect CellSense.
+• We add functionality to BattSense so existing hardware can be replaced and no additional resources are required to connect BattSense.

 • We reduce the inconveniences.

-Take a look at CellSense’s features to convince yourself.
-Of course, there will always be a price to pay but we can provide the CellSense solution at a price that is merely a fraction of the cost of the total fuel cell system.
+Take a look at BattSense’s features to convince yourself.
+Of course, there will always be a price to pay but we can provide the BattSense solution at a price that is merely a fraction of the cost of the total fuel cell system.
 Economy of scale can bring this price down even further.
-This makes CellSense a great value-for-money CVM solution with a great perspective.
+This makes BattSense a great value-for-money CVM solution with a great perspective.

 What it is